 If you belong to the category of people with sensitive lip skin, you need scrubs that have ingredients like coffee grounds, coconut, coarse oats, or fine sugar granules (white or brown) in them as exfoliants.
-They're gentler on the skin than coarse sugar crystals and can effectively scrub your sensitive skin without irritating.
-Scrubs with organic ingredients will be ideal.

 Although salicylic acid is a good exfoliant, it can cause irritation and redness to your lips.
 Ingredients like menthol and peppermint can be soothing on cracked lips, but they too can upset the protective lipid layer of your lips and cause irritation or dryness.

 Besides, you do not need to scrub anything toxic into your lips.
 We recommend staying away from scrubs that contain parabens commonly added to cosmetic products to increase their shelf life.
 While they're generally safe for the skin, they might actually cause irritation to those with sensitive skin, especially with frequent use.